critterandguitari/Organelle_Manual/manual.md

 ### Using a USB MIDI Device

- Using a MIDI device with Organelle is rather painless but not "hot swappable."
+ Using a MIDI device with Organelle is rather painless but not "hot swappable."

 1.  **Connect your USB MIDI device.** As long as a USB MIDI device     requires no special, proprietary driver, you need only to connect it     to Organelle.
 This can be done via an open USB port either on     Organelle itself or on a USB hub that is connected to Organelle.
 2.  **Load the patch you want to use.
 If it was already loaded, please     reload it.** A newly connected USB MIDI device will not be     recognized by the currently loaded patch.
 Reloading a patch will     recognize all currently connected USB MIDI devices.